-With its wealth of architectural grandeur, its rich artistic legacy, its imperial history and some of the finest museums in the world, Vienna has always enticed an overwhelming number of visitors.
+With its wealth of architectural grandeur, its rich artistic legacy, its imperial history and some of the finest museums in the world, Vienna, the capital of Austria, has always enticed an overwhelming number of visitors.

-Gary and I visited this gorgeous city last June for six days and to be honest it was a bit of a hit and miss trip for us.
-While we fell in love with the beautiful architecture of the city and were thrilled to explore Vienna’s cultural and historically heritage, we were less impressed by the overall cost of the trip.
+Gary and I visited this gorgeous city last June for six days and to be honest it was a bit of a hit-and-miss trip for us.
+While we fell in love with the beautiful architecture of the city and were thrilled to explore Vienna’s cultural and historical heritage, we were less impressed by the overall cost of the trip.

 I am glad to say that we learned a couple of lessons along the way and I would like to share these with you in the article below.
-Hopefully by doing so I will be able answer some of your most burning questions.
+Hopefully, by doing so I will be able to answer some of your most burning questions.

 HOW MANY DAYS SHOULD YOU SPEND IN VIENNA?

-If you are wondering how many days to spend in Vienna, than the short answer, is probably longer than you think.
+If you are wondering how many days to spend in Vienna, then the short answer, is probably longer than you think.
 I would suggest you plan to stay in Vienna for at least for four days, that is three nights.
 But it really depends on what you want to see and do.
-So, whilst most globetrotters will be able to get a good glimpse of the different regions of the city and sample the culture and history in three days, vacationers and culture buffs have a much broader range of sights to choose from depending on their interests and how they wish to fill their time.
+So, whilst most Globetrotters will be able to get a good glimpse of the different regions of the city and sample the culture and history in three days, vacationers and culture buffs have a much broader range of sights to choose from depending on their interests and how they wish to fill their time.
 Gary and I spent five days in Vienna and we really wouldn’t have wanted to reduce that by even one day.
-Five days felt a little tight and at points we felt we rushed through the experience.
+Five days felt a little tight and at points, we felt we rushed through the experience.
 Here is a list of ideas of things to do in Vienna.